quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 specified as compatible in a third document much later - in that scenario one endpoint might be aware of the compatibility document while the other may not.

+When a client creates a QUIC connection, its goal is to use an application layer protocol.
+Therefore, when considering which versions are compatible, clients will only consider versions that support the intended application layer protocol.

 # Version Negotiation Mechanism